Pinks-priyanka/Pinks-priyanka/README.md

 <h1 align="center">Hi 👋, I'm Priyanka Nadella</h1>
 <h3 align="center">A computer science major at the University of Maryland, College Park.
 I am also minoring in Robotics and Autonomous Systems and Tech entrepreneurship!</h3>

-- 🔭 I’m currently working on A dynamic website for a competitive dance team at UMD (coming soon ...)

-- 👨‍💻 My projects are available below
+- 👨‍💻 My projects are available below!

-- 📫 How to reach me **priyankanadella.dev@gmail.com**
+- 📫 How to reach me: **priyankanadella.dev@gmail.com**

 <p align="left">
 </p>